Deep, Deep Learning with BART: Methods

 To demonstrate practicability of our framework, we have implemented and trained VarNet \cite{Hammernik_Magn.Reson.Med._2017} and MoDL \cite{Aggarwal_IEEETrans.Med.Imag._2019}.
 Both networks are motivated by unrolling an optimization algorithm solving the inverse problem

-Here, $A=\mathcal{PFC}$ is the linear SENSE operator composed of the multiplication with the $\mathcal{C}$oil sensitivity maps, the $\mathcal{F}$ourier transform, and the projection to the sampling $\mathcal{P}$attern. $\vec{x}$ is the MR image to be reconstructed and $\vec{y}$ is the measured k-space data. $R(\vec{x})$ is a regularization term imposing prior knowledge on the reconstructed image $\vec{x}$.
+Here, $A=\mathcal{PFC}$ is the linear SENSE operator composed of the multiplication with the $\mathcal{C}$oil sensitivity maps, the $\mathcal{F}$ourier transform, and the projection to the sampling $\mathcal{P}$attern. $\mathbf{x}$ is the MR image to be reconstructed and $\mathbf{y}$ is the measured k-space data. $R(\mathbf{x})$ is a regularization term imposing prior knowledge on the reconstructed image $\mathbf{x}$.

-In this subsection, we first describe the structure of both networks and our respective implementations.
-In the second part, we describe how the TensorFlow wrapper can be used to integrate an externally trained regularizer $R(\vec{x})$ for reconstruction with BART.
-Scripts to reproduce training and application of the networks will be available at \url{https://github.com/mrirecon/deep-deep-learning-with-bart}.
+We first describe the structure of both networks and our respective implementations.
+Afterwards, we describe how the TensorFlow wrapper can be used to integrate an externally trained regularizer $R(\mathbf{x})$ for reconstruction with BART.
+Scripts to reproduce training and application of the networks are available at \url{https://github.com/mrirecon/deep-deep-learning-with-bart}.
+To provide interested developers a starting point to implement neural networks in BART, we have implemented a toy network to classify handwritten digits of the MNIST\cite{mnist_database} database.
+The network can be found in the BART source code at \texttt{src/mnist.c} and scripts to prepare the MNIST database are available in the script repository.